Steps for India to succeed in electronics services design manufacturing (ESDM)

 Obviously, India’s success depends on far more than this outline.
 However, we offer this high-level blueprint to help all stakeholders develop a sound grasp for the types of activities India must accomplish to perform successful EMS on a global scale.

-Such organizations must be encouraged to coordinate and cooperate more effectively with national and regional Indian EMS businesses.
+Such organizations must be encouraged to coordinate and cooperate more effectively with national and regional Indian ESDM businesses.
 Hidden agendas and selfish motives, as weeds that inhibit a garden from thriving, must be removed so that the beginnings of a solid foundation can take hold.
 Objectives for improved coordination and cooperation must include:

 - Combining of electronics hardware sector-related expertise and resources

-- Improving public knowledge of EMS
+- Improving public knowledge of ESDM

 - Understanding the rewards of participating on a global level

 As mentioned, focus on India has been primarily on its prowess in software with recent attention directed at business process outsourcing (BPO).
-What NASSCOM has accomplished, the Indian EMS sector must emulate.
-An increased awareness of EMS must occur at several levels.
+What NASSCOM has accomplished, the Indian ESDM sector must emulate.
+An increased awareness of ESDM must occur at several levels.
 As with any proud parent announcing, with great fanfare, a noteworthy accomplishment by a child, Indian media must act as a surrogate parent, playing a crucial role in this area.

-Meanwhile, the Indian EMS community must support the media by holding regular news briefings that identify new objectives, outline progress and contain practical industry content on how objectives play into improved Indian socioeconomics.
+Meanwhile, the Indian ESDM community must support the media by holding regular news briefings that identify new objectives, outline progress and contain practical industry content on how objectives play into improved Indian socioeconomics.
 Talk has circulated recently of a domestic task force within the Indian electronics hardware industry to actively pursue this.
 This would be a welcome addition.

 1. Government must lead in developing initiatives (technology parks/incubators and high-tech industry clusters) that increase productivity and competitiveness at the local, national and international levels.